manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 The `refresh_token` grant type requires a refresh token that was previously produced for a specific user, scope and client, and produces an access token for its user.

-The options's `RefreshTokenRetriever` property must be set to a lambda which returns a refresh token as a `string`.
+The options's `RefreshTokenRetriever` property must be set to a lambda which receives an `IServiceProvider` and returns a refresh token as a `string`.
 The delegating handler will call this lambda before trying to  acquire a token.
 A `null` value can be returned, in which case the delegating handler won't request any token and won't authenticate the request.

 ```csharp
 services